NeuroTechX/ntx_slack_archive/_san-francisco.md

  >When's the next hack night?
 I have a friend in town who leaves on June 6 who has been building some new EEG/closed loop tACS and would love to get everyone together if people are around

+6/3/2017 1:53 AM

+ **marion** :

+ >Hi andreacoravos hack nights are every wednesdays at 7:30pm, in the Castro, San Francisco.
+Ill PM you the exact address.